fippo/warp-snap-sped/draft-hancke-tsvwg-snap.md

 initial negotiation.

 Remote offers MAY negotiate a new "a=sctp-init" line in conjunction with either
 * a new SCTP association as described in {{Section 9.3 of ?RFC8841}}
 * or a new DTLS association as described in {{Section 5.5 of ?RFC8842}}.

-Attempting to add an sctp-init on an existing SCTP association results in an error.
+Attempting to add an sctp-init attribute to an existing SCTP association results in an error.

 # SCTP considerations

-The creation of the "sctp-init" attribute SHOULD NOT change the state of the SCTP association to ASSOCIATE as described in {{Section 4 of RFC9260}} and SHOULD NOT start the T1-init timer.
+The creation of the "sctp-init" attribute SHOULD NOT change the state of the SCTP association into the COOKIE-WAIT state as described in {{Section 5.1 of RFC9260}} and SHOULD NOT start the T1-init timer.

-Processing of the "sctp-init" attribute from the remote side SHOULD NOT change the state of the SCTP association and should not start any timer.
+Processing of the "sctp-init" attribute from the remote side SHOULD NOT change the state of the SCTP association and SHOULD NOT start any timer.

 When the "sctp-init" attribute has been negotiated, both endpoints SHOULD consider the SCTP association to be in the ESTABLISHED state, as described in {{Section 4 of RFC9260}}, once the DTLS handshake finishes.
 The steps A-E described in {{Section 5.1 of RFC9260}} can be skipped.